What can I do to make the transition to childcare easier for all of us?

 - Be positive about the benefits of childcare.
 No matter what the reasons, feeling negative about childcare will just make the process a chore.

 - Follow your gut feelings if you have them.
-Many parents just get a “sense” of what’s right from doing a childcare or in-home day care tour.
+Many parents just get a “sense” of what’s right from doing a childcare or in-home daycare tour.
 Look at the interaction between the carer and the child/ren and if the children seem happy and well cared for.
 Gauge how welcome you feel and speak with the director and the carers.
-We make decisions not just with our head but our heart too.
+We make decisions, not just with our heads but with our hearts too.

 - If your child is old enough, ask them what they’d like.
 Talk with them about childcare, read books together and answer their questions honestly.
 Be mindful of your own emotions if you’re feeling anxious.
 Children are masters of picking up on their parent’s feelings.